EPCCed/Intro-to-HPC/content/Week1_Supercomputing/Introduction_to_Supercomputing.md

 Nowadays you can actually produce a computer model in a supercomputer and spend literally years researching a programme down to an extraordinarily fine level of detail so that when you actually go out to push back the boundary of human endeavour, to achieve something absolutely remarkable that will make everybody look round and go ‘wow, that was impressive!’, you can actually do it in a safe, step-by-step controlled way.
 You can actually understand the problem in advance and that’s all the difference.”

+© SURFsara, EPCC at the University of Edinburgh, BBC

+---

 ## Introducing Wee Archie